 How can your near miss help other law enforcement personnel?

-If you share an incident in which you escaped a serious injury or accident or otherwise averted a more serious incident, what you learned can save a life, or help others.
+If you share an incident in which you escaped a serious injury or accident or otherwise averted a more serious incident, what you learned can help others and save lives.

 Frequently Asked Questions

-Why should law enforcement personnel (also referred to herein as “reporters”) share their near miss experience?
+Why should law enforcement personnel share their near miss experiences?

 How long does it take to submit a report?

 On average, it takes about 5-10 minutes to submit a report.
 On our mobile app, you can use your phone’s voice-to-text functionality for the narrative portions of the report to speed up the process.

 What happens to the reports that are submitted to LEO Near Miss?